-• \mathbf{z}^ this letter derives from Kana and it's originally associated with the letter \mathbf{Z} but in the Human script, it represents $\mathbf{\tilde{O}}$ because of its similar fricative phonetic notation. - C this letter is unchanged from the ancient Egyptian hieroglyph representing S. - this letter is originates from the ancient Egyptian hieroglyph representing Z. - this Human script letter is aesthetically unchanged from the Chinese character - LU.
-This means mountain in Chinese and is pronounced "shān" but in the Human script it represents f. - this Human script letter is flipped and it comes from the Chinese character Ш. This means mountain in Chinese and is pronounced "shān" but in the Human script it represents 3. - T this letter comes from the Cuneiform logo-syllabic is pronounced "sa".
-The newly developed symbol represents \boldsymbol{S} in the Human script. • If this letter comes from the Cuneiform logo-syllabic is and the logo-syllabic is pronounced "sa".
-The newly developed letter represents \mathbf{Z} in the Human script. • This Human script letter originates from the Maya glyph .
-The original Maya syllabic glyph is pronounced "sa" but in the Human script it is \mathbf{Q} . this Human script letter originates from the Maya glyph Maya syllabic glyph is pronounced "sa" but in the Human script it is d. this letter comes from the Cuneiform logo-syllabic k and the logo-syllabic is • 1/ pronounced "ha".
-The newly developed letter represents X in the Human script. this letter comes from the Cuneiform logo-syllabic pronounced "gá".
-The newly developed letter represents \mathbf{Y} in the Human script. this Human script letter originates from the Maya glyph .
-The original $\left(\mathbf{J}\right)$ Maya syllabic glyph is pronounced "he" but in the Human script it is X. .
-The original this Human script letter originates from the Maya glyph Maya syllabic glyph is pronounced "he" but in the Human script it is B. - \mathcal{L} the Arabic letter is the same as in the Human script with the phonetic notation \mathbf{h} .
+• \vec{c} this letter derives from Kana and it's originally associated with the letter Z but in the Human script, it represents $\mathbf{\tilde{O}}$ because of its similar fricative phonetic notation. - this letter is unchanged from the ancient Egyptian hieroglyph representing S. - this letter is originates from the ancient Egyptian hieroglyph representing Z. • III this Human script letter is aesthetically unchanged from the Chinese character L. This means mountain in Chinese and is pronounced "shān" but in the Human script it represents f. - This Human script letter is flipped and it comes from the Chinese character Ш. This means mountain in Chinese and is pronounced "shān" but in the Human script it represents 3. - IT this letter comes from the Cuneiform logo-syllabic is and the logo-syllabic is pronounced "sa".
+The newly developed symbol represents β in the Human script. • This letter comes from the Cuneiform logo-syllabic \mathbf{F} and the logo-syllabic is pronounced "sa".
+The newly developed letter represents Z in the Human script. • This Human script letter originates from the Maya glyph .
+The original Maya syllabic glyph is pronounced "sa" but in the Human script it is \mathbf{Q} . • this Human script letter originates from the Maya glyph .
+The original Maya syllabic glyph is pronounced "sa" but in the Human script it is \mathbf{J} . • U this letter comes from the Cuneiform logo-syllabic K and the logo-syllabic is pronounced "ha".
+The newly developed letter represents X in the Human script. • + this letter comes from the Cuneiform logo-syllabic and the logo-syllabic is pronounced "gá".
+The newly developed letter represents \mathbf{Y} in the Human script. • U this Human script letter originates from the Maya glyph .
+The original Maya syllabic glyph is pronounced "he" but in the Human script it is X. • this Human script letter originates from the Maya glyph .
+The original Maya syllabic glyph is pronounced "he" but in the Human script it is ${f B}$. - \mathcal{T} this Arabic letter is the same as in the Human script with the phonetic notation $\mathbf{\tilde{h}}$.
 In Arabic, the name for this letter is " $h\bar{a}$ ".
-This particular lineage eventually goes back to the Phonecian letter " $H\bar{e}t$ " \mathbf{h} and may be the direct ancestor of \mathbf{L} . - J this letter derives from the Kana symbol J and it's originally associated with the letter h but in the Human script, it represents r because of its similar fricative phonetic notation. • U this letter comes from the Ge'ez script and the phonetic notation is h.
-This particular lineage eventually goes back to the Egyptian hieroglyphs and the symbol & may be the direct ancestor of U.
+This particular lineage eventually goes back to the Phonecian letter " $H\bar{e}t$ " $\mathbf{\Box}$ and may be the direct ancestor of $\mathbf{\tilde{C}}$. - \mathbf{J} this letter derives from the Kana symbol $(\mathbf{E}$ and it's originally associated with the letter \mathbf{h} but in the Human script, it represents \mathbf{f} because of its similar fricative phonetic notation.

-• \mathcal{F} the Bopomofo symbol originally means X but for the Human script it represents h because of its similar fricative phonetic notation.
+• U this letter comes from the Ge'ez script and the phonetic notation is h.
+This particular lineage eventually goes back to the Egyptian hieroglyphs and the symbol X • \int this Bopomofo symbol originally means X but for the Human script it represents h because of its similar fricative phonetic notation.

-• 4 this letter is unchanged from the International Phonetic Alphabet. - 5 this letter is unchanged from the International Phonetic Alphabet. - b this Human script letter originates from the Maya glyph .
-The original Maya syllabic glyph is pronounced "ba" but in the Human script it is \boldsymbol{U} because it is close in proximity of the place of articulation.
+• 4 this letter is unchanged from the International Phonetic Alphabet. may be the direct ancestor of U.

+- 5 this letter is unchanged from the International Phonetic Alphabet. - b this Human script letter originates from the Maya glyph .
+The original Maya syllabic glyph is pronounced "ba" but in the Human script it is ${f U}$ because it is close in proximity of the place of articulation.